sanassi/space-invaders/README.md

 Built with Javascript, using the HTML Canvas API.

-Only the basic logic of the game, no rela gameplay yet.
+Only the basic logic of the game, no real gameplay yet.

 Player, and enemy movement OK.
 Player can shoot, and the aliens disappear when hit.